gradio-app/gradio/guides/05_custom-components/01_five-minute-guide.md

 Now, you can start making changes to the backend and frontend you'll see the results reflected live in the sample app!
 We'll go through a real example in a later guide.

 Tip: You don't have to run dev mode from your custom component directory.
 The first argument to `dev` mode is the path to the directory.
-By default it uses the current directoy.
+By default it uses the current directory.

 ## 3. build